 Hard drives are much cheaper than solid-state drives, and businesses can get access to higher-capacity storage without a huge investment.
 Even a smaller 250-gigabyte or 500-gigabyte solid-state drive is relatively expensive, so most businesses will be reluctant to use SSDs for large amounts of data storage.

 As someone thinking about information systems security school, you will have an analytical mind, and you may even have formed your own opinion about the best solution for businesses.
 The answer is quite simple: it depends on the needs of the business and the specific application for the drive.

 Because SSDs offer better speed, they’re more suitable for system drives in workstations.
 They allow fast loading of operating systems and regularly used applications.
 For large amounts of data storage, standard hard drives offer the best price per gigabyte ratio, and the best drives still have respectable speeds for data that is stored and accessed infrequently.

-You’ll learn when studying for your information security degree that even hard drives can offer excellent data transfer rates when installing in a RAID configuration, and even the cost of using multiple drives will still be less expensive than using high capacity SSDs.
+You’ll learn when studying for your information security degree that even hard drives can offer excellent data transfer rates when installed in a RAID configuration, and even the cost of using multiple drives will still be less expensive than using high-capacity SSDs.